dm2912/Crystal/README.md

 THEME OPTIONS (All can be found under UI settings > Theme Configuration)

-Color Scheme: The theme will support multiple color schemes which you can change here.
+Color Scheme: The theme supports multiple color schemes which you can change here.

 Homepage Layout: A choice of 5 different homepage layouts